Can Reiki Help with Stroke Rehabilitation and Recovery?

 Reiki may be helpful to stroke patients in a variety of ways.
 Some of the potential benefits of Reiki treatments for stroke patients include:

 Reduced Anxiety and Stress

 Strokes are a life-changing experience.
 In the aftermath of this distressing event, people often feel overwhelmed and anxious.
 Not only do they worry that they may experience another stroke in the future, but they also feel stressed and impatient as they face months or even years of recovery.
-Reiki can reduce these negative feelings during and after a session, allowing the client to relax and focus more energy on recovery.
+Reiki may help to reduce these negative feelings during and after a session, allowing the client to relax and focus more energy on recovery.
 Reiki helps to activate the Relaxation Response which is beneficial for a stressed body and mind.

 Improved Balance of the Mind and Emotions

 Stroke patients may experience strong emotions during recovery, both as a result of the trauma they have experienced, as well as any damage that was done to the brain’s limbic system during the stroke.
 Receiving regular Reiki treatments may help to balance the patient’s emotions and reduce mood swings.

 Reiki may help assist to boost the client’s immune system and natural ability to heal.
 This may help speed a stroke patient’s recovery and improve the effectiveness of other treatments, such as physical therapy.

 Decreased Sensations of Pain

 Rehabilitation and physical therapy can be painful for stroke patients.
 Muscles can become sore and tired, causing patients to feel discouraged.
 Reiki may help to reduce the pain experienced by patients in therapy, which leads to improved patient comfort and better compliance with the physical therapist’s instructions.